User Authentication

 Setup an API

 Go to APIs in your Auth0 dashboard and click on the Create API button.
 Enter a name for the API.
 Set the Identifier to your API endpoint URL.
-In this example, this is http://localhost:3001/api
+In this example, this is http://localhost:3001/api.
+The Signing Algorithm should be RS256.

 Create a new API